-We are delighted to be offering one Al-Habeeb Scholarship for £5,000 for the full-time MA in Multimedia Journalism for September 2016 entry.
+We are delighted to be offering one Al-Habeeb Scholarship for £1,000 for the full-time MA in Multimedia Journalism, in the Faculty of Arts and Humanities at Manchester Metropolitan University, for September 2017 entry.

 The purpose of the Al-Habeeb Scholarship is to encourage student recipients to champion and promote the issues facing Black and Minority Ethnic (BME) communities in the United Kingdom through journalism and writing.

+This course provides a direct route into 21st-century journalism.
 Graduates of all disciplines are equipped with knowledge and skills in journalism through intensive practical training and tuition.
-Designed to meet the requirements of the Broadcast Journalism Training Council, the course is taught by dedicated staff with media and industry experience, and strong professional connections.
-You will benefit from a mandatory placement providing key networking opportunities which will also enhance your employability.
+Designed to meet the requirements of media employers in the UK and beyond, the course is taught by dedicated staff with media and industry experience, and strong professional connections.
+You will benefit from a mandatory placement providing key networking opportunities and enhancing your employability.
+The course will prepare you to take a leading role in a rapidly evolving global media industry where you will explore the global potential of multi-platform news and features publishing.
+You will learn how to cover any story for print, web, TV or radio, and how to adapt a story from one medium to another.
+The emphasis on your work output will enable you to amass a full and varied portfolio to present to potential employers on graduation.

-To apply for the Al-Habeeb Scholarship, you must:
+To apply for the Al-Habeeb Scholarship, you must meet the eligibility criteria above and:

 (a) demonstrate an interest in writing and/or debating about BME issues (giving specific examples of academic/writing experience where/if possible);